Oldfields School

-Oldfields School is a college preparatory school for girls in grades 8 through 12 in Sparks Glencoe, Maryland.
-It was founded in Baltimore County, Maryland in 1867 by Anna Austen McCulloch, the first girls' boarding school in Maryland.
+Oldfields School is a college preparatory school for girls in grades 8 to 12 in Sparks Glencoe, Maryland.
 As of 2016, Oldfields School had approximately 100 boarding and day students in grades 8 through 12, coming from 28 states and 15 countries.
-Among the school's notable graduates was Wallis Warfield Simpson, who became the Duchess of Windsor.

 In April 2023, Oldfields announced it would close at the end of the 2022–23 school year, setting up a partnership with Garrison Forest School to facilitate accepting its remaining students.
-However, after a lawsuit filed against the outgoing board, a fundraising drive and other support from the Oldfields community, the School reopened with new students for the 2024-2025 school year.
+After a lawsuit filed against the outgoing board, a fundraising drive and other support from the Oldfields community, the School reopened with new students for the 2024-2025 school year.

 Its theater, also home to the Manor Mill Playhouse theatrical company, is named after the British actor David Niven.

+History

+It was founded in Baltimore County, Maryland in 1867 by Anna Austen McCulloch, and the first girls' boarding school in Maryland.

+Among the school's notable graduates was Wallis Warfield Simpson, who became the Duchess of Windsor.